ggreer/geoff.greer.fm/_posts/2013-01-17-the-cost-of-features.md

 All of these make removing code a tough bullet to bite.

-How do we stop software projects from collapsing under the weight of their own code?
+How then do we stop software projects from collapsing under the weight of their own code?

 Again, we can look to cars.
 As a model increases in weight, capabilities, and price, manufacturers often introduce a new low-end model.
 The Honda Civic used to be Honda's smallest car in the US market.
 A decade ago, they introduced the Fit.